-Figure 13.1 Balance Sheet Calculations for Using Historical Data on Cattle on Feed Surveys previous survey total inventory.
-Make corrections where necessary.
-Changes to the previous survey inventory should be made by crossing through the number on the label and writing the updated number next to it.
+Figure 13.1 Balance Sheet Calculations for Using Historical Data on Cattle on Feed Surveys survey inventory should be made by crossing through the number on the label and writing the updated number next to it.
 Write comments to explain the change.